Case Study

 Fuzzies screenshot on an iPhone.

-I'm a Toronto-based product designer and former product manager who has toured the tech industry with a background in computer science, across a broad range of roles.
+I'm a Toronto-based product manager and product designer who has toured the tech industry with a background in computer science, across a broad range of roles.

 chris@chrisgurney.ca